DevMountain/html-layout/README.md

 ## First

-### Setup

-You have already been setup with an index.html file, and a style.css file.

 ### Directions

 Below are the very broad directions to finishing the 'first' clone.
 If you need more guidance there is a 'Follow Along' section right below these directions that will be a little more in dept. Have Fun!